 Click here to view the full API reference.

-Once they receive the six-digit OTP, the customer must enter it in your app
+Once they receive the six-digit OTP, the customer must enter it in your app along with the private key to create a signature

 .
-Then, you must call the
+Then, you must call the following endpoint to verify the signature

 .
 The signature

-delivered with the SMS and provided by the customer.
+is the input code delivered with the SMS and provided by the customer.

 How to create the signature: